whotheheckisleo/NintendoSwitchArduinoScripts/README.md

 ### Pokemon Legends ZA

-- Auto shiny hunting for other wild zones (most likely next target: flying to Wild Zone 5 because it also hunts for Wild Zone 16)
+- Auto shiny hunting for other wild zones
+- Auto battle implementation for Restaurant Le Nah (helper for the 1000 battle quest)

 ### Pokemon Scarlet/Violet